This listing expired on November 30, 2023. Please contact email@example.com for any updated information.

 Recent field surveys have come up with hundreds of newly discovered archaeological sites in south of Portugal.

-With this field school we aim to do a second digging seasons at Anta 4 do Freixo (4th Dolmen of Freixo), a Megalithic funerary tombstone built during the Neolithic period, around the 4º to 3º millennium b.c.e.
+With this field school project we aim to do an archaeological excavation in Anta 4 do Freixo (4th Dolmen of Freixo), a Megalithic funerary tombstone built during the Neolithic period, around the middle of the 4ºth millennium b.c.e.

 Period(s) of Occupation: Neolithic / Megalithism